neondatabase/website/content/docs/import/import-from-postgres.md

 - `-d`: Specifies the Neon database to connect to.
 The value is a Neon database connection string.
 See [Before you begin](#before-you-begin).
 - `<dump_file_name>` is the name of the dump file you created with `pg_dump`.

-For more command options, see [Advanced options](#advanced-options).
+For more command options, see [Advanced pg_dump and pg_restore options](#advanced-pg_dump-and-pg_restore-options).

 ## pg_dump and pg_restore example

 The following example shows how data from a `pagila` source database was dumped and restored to a `pagila` database in Neon using the commands described in the previous section.
-An empty database named `pagila` was created in Neon prior to running the restore operation.
+A database named `pagila` was created in Neon prior to running the restore operation.

 <CodeBlock shouldWrap>